keptn/keptn.github.io/content/docs/0.13.x/integrations/webhooks/_index.md

 | Task finished   | The task has finished.                                |

 Broadly, there are two types of webhooks:
-1. *Non-interactive* - These webhooks just call a third-party webhook receiver and there are two variants.
+1. *Passive* - These webhooks just call a third-party webhook receiver and there are two variants.
     * Subscribe to a task `started` or `finished` events.
     * Subscribe to a task `triggered` event and the Keptn webhook service sends both the task `started` event and the task `finished` event to complete the sequence task.
-1. *Interactive* - These webhooks subscribe to a task `triggered` event and the Keptn webhook service sends the task `started` event.
+1. *Active* - These webhooks subscribe to a task `triggered` event and the Keptn webhook service sends the task `started` event.
 The sequence then waits for the third-party webhook receiver to send back a task `finished` event to complete the sequence task.

-## Configure non-interactive on task "started" or "finished" events
+## Configure Passive on task "started" or "finished" events

 For this use case, a webhook subscription is configured to listen to a task `started` or `finished` event.
 For this to work, some other Keptn service is responsible to send the task `started` and `finished` events to complete the sequence task.